hans-mtz/western-exams/README.md

-# Western-exams Format
+# Western-Exams

-The western-exams format will shuffle the order of the choice answers randomly in an MCQ exam according to a prespecified seed.
+The quarto `western-exams` format will shuffle the order of the choice answers randomly in an MCQ exam according to a prespecified seed.

-This format is a customized wrapper for the \LaTeX document class [`exams`](https://ctan.org/pkg/exam) using the [`randomizechoices`](https://ctan.org/pkg/exam-randomizechoices) package.
+This format is a customized wrapper for the $\LaTeX$ document class [`exams`](https://ctan.org/pkg/exam) using the [`randomizechoices`](https://ctan.org/pkg/exam-randomizechoices) package.

 ## Installing